Ward 1 - District 1 Committee Members

-Ward 2 - District 3 Committee Candidates
+Ward 2 - District 3 Committee Members

-Ward 3 - District 1 Committee Candidates
+Ward 3 - District 1 Committee Members

-Ward 3 - District 2 Committee Candidates
+Ward 3 - District 2 Committee Members

 Jayne Ace-Bosgra lives at 162 Third Ave. in Ward 3, District 2.
 She is Vice President of the Democrats for Hawthorne club.
 A resident of Hawthorne since 1981, Jayne has been active in every democratic campaign in town since 1997, including stepping up to run for Council four times.
 She is currently president of the Board of Health of which she has been a member since 2006.
 Jayne is also Vice President of Friends of the Louis Bay 2nd Library, a charter member and trustee for WE DO (Women Empowered Democratic Organization of Passaic County), and a charter member of the Hawthorne Historical Society.
 In the past, she has served as a charter member of the Hawthorne Education Action Team, and as PTO President at both Hawthorne High School and Passaic County Technical Institute.